This blog is All About Samhain.

 In the Middle Ages costumed entertainers called ‘mummers’ were known to take to the streets, decked in all kinds of masks, for various occasions.
 (Thus proving that Medieval folk were not always the dark, somber and demented people we make them out to be.)
 For Hallow’s Eve, this meant wearing costumes of the dead.
 Those gone to the precarious afterlife might include ghosts, goblins, etc. What about pumpkin carving, and placing a candle in the hollow center?
 Jack o’ lanterns were traditional lanterns used to guide one’s way into the underworld.
 Betcha didn’t know that, eh?

 There was also a tradition of giving extra food to the poor on these holidays.
-So, on All Hallow’s Eve, it became perfectly acceptable for the poor, and for children, to go door to door begging.
+So, on during Hallowtide, it became perfectly acceptable for poor children to go door to door begging.
 The treat that was given might be a piece of fruit, bread or cake, all of it called ‘soul cake’.
 Although you were not officially obligated to give a soul cake, it would be in your best interest to do so.
 Otherwise some nasty peasant might come back and destroy your barn.
 Give them a treat, or else they might play a trick on you.
 See that?
 Hence the first Trick-or-Treaters came to be.